Brand recognition is a vital component of any company. It’s not something intangible that you can’t see or hear. In fact, it’s the opposite!

 We’re going to look at some solid, actionable tips you can use to help build your brand recognition.
 Remember, brand recognition isn’t just about raising awareness, it’s about creating and showing-off the elements of your brand.
 Ultimately, this will help people identify and build a connection with what you’re offering them.

 Knowing a brand exists is one thing.
 Knowing a brand exists and has the solution to your problem is a whole different level of success.
 Use these tips to help highlight and showcase what makes your brand different from your competition and the value you bring to the table.

 Because your brand recognition and brand awareness go hand in hand, you’ll need to work on both simultaneously.

 The first step is to ensure your brand is easily identifiable.
-This means you have a professional logo that matches your brand’s character, you have a brand color palette, and you already have a tone of voice and backstory.
+This starts with designing a professional logo that matches your brand’s character, establishing a brand color palette, and having a tone of voice and backstory.